14. Appendix 4

-- Rental Team Officers should encourage tenants to seek advice, before they go to court, from advice agencies like the Citizens’ Advice Bureau and floating support agencies.
+- Rental Team Officers should encourage tenants to seek advice, before they go to court, from advice agencies like the Citizens’ Advice and floating support agencies.
 They should also encourage tenants to attend the court hearing in person so they can discuss their financial situation.

 - Personal contact should always be maintained through the legal process.
 Providing effective advice and support will help to ensure tenants are able to remain in their homes.